sabbir073/yelp-data-scrapper/README.md

 ## Configuration

-Edit the `.env` file to customize the scraper behavior:
+Edit the `.env` file at the project root to customize the scraper behavior:

 ```env
 # Google Sheets Configuration